Occupational Safety and Health

 Promotion System

-The Group places the greatest priority on the safety of all employees, contractors, and suppliers, who work at its global workplaces.
+We at the Daifuku Group place the greatest priority on the safety of all employees, contractors, and suppliers who work at our global locations.
 In order to eradicate industrial accidents, the Group has established the Central Safety and Health Committee under the direct control of the CEO.
-Subsidiaries outside of Japan also participate in the Central Safety and Health Committee, and provide status reports and exchange information on a quarterly basis.
-Regional Safety and Health Committees and various expert committees (installation/manufacturing/procurement) have been set up under this Committee to ensure safety at all Group companies and establish health management systems throughout the Group.
+Subsidiaries outside of Japan also participate in the Central Safety and Health Committee and provide status reports and exchange information on a quarterly basis.
+Regional committees for safety and health as well as various specialized committees (installation, manufacturing, and procurement) have been set up under this Committee to ensure safety at all Group companies and establish health management systems throughout the Group.

 Implementing audits of the safety management system